 There is a school of thought called “train less run faster” or “less is more” where people run as little as 3 days a week, and some people have success with this program.
 It goes to show that running is not one size fits all.

 For more marathon training insight, click here to read our article titled “The 80/20 Guide To Marathon Training: 9 Running Coaches Give Expert Advice”.

 For people who take up running for weight loss, I would encourage you to mix up your workouts as much as possible.
 Often people see distance runners on television and assume if they take up distance running, the pounds will simply melt off.

 Truthfully, most people see the greatest weight loss success through a variety of types of workouts, including HIIT training and some weight training.

 The simple fact is that you cannot outrun or outwork what you put on your plate.
 Making smart food choices is far more important than anything you can accomplish in the gym.

-Some of these workouts can be on the same day to ensure the athlete gets at least one full day of complete rest each day.
+Some of these workouts can be on the same day to ensure the athlete gets at least one a couple of rest days each week.

 So How Many Days Should I Run?

 If you feel like I have not actually answered your question directly, it is because I haven’t.

 There is no clear-cut answer.
 To determine the number of days you should run, you need to ask yourself some questions.